Jazzsankit/Plusklass/README.md

 No. We didn't.
 Let's see WHY by dry running this code.

-We can see in figure 4, when we are initially at maze[0][0], //1 and //2 are checked and we are allowed to go further.
+When we are initially at maze[0][0], //1 and //2 are checked and we are allowed to go further.
 Then, the recursive function for 't' is run which fails the base case as sr<0 and we move to the 'l' call.
 Again the base case fails.
 Now we move to the 'd' statement.
 As it runs we move a step down and reach maze[1][0].

 maze[1][0] passes the test cases and we move a step up.
 We again reach the cell we were at previously.